Ghost Ship (2002 film): Writing

 Ghost Ship first emerged in January 1996 as Chimera, a spec script by Mark Hanlon.
 This script was a relatively bloodless psychological thriller rather than a vivid supernatural horror film.
 Most notably, much of the film's gore is absent from the screenplay.
 The film would have focused on four members of a salvage crew who end up stranded aboard the ghost vessel they are scuttling (the titular Chimera).
 Over the course of one night, each member — due to panic, cabin fever, or supernatural forces — goes insane and plots to kill the other three.

 In Chimera, Murphy is the "main killer" and the ship runs onto some rocks and begins to sink.
 Murphy and Epps survive until nearly the end but as the ship sinks, Murphy goes off to retrieve gold ingots.
 The weight of the gold and the time he loses in getting to it leads to Murphy's demise.
 As in the film, Katie helps Epps escape.
 Over time, the script underwent rewrites, and the psychological aspects of the script were all jettisoned in favor of making the film a slasher.
 It has been suggested that "The cast signed on based on this (original) draft ... and were sadly disappointed to find the script had been radically changed by Joel Silver and associates when they arrived to begin shooting."
-According to Beck in the newly released directors commentary he mentioned that the September 11 attacks in the United States inspired the studio to make the film a more definitive fight between good and evil instead of trying to be nuanced about the corruption of man.
+According to Beck in the newly released director's commentary, the September 11 attacks in the United States inspired the studio to make the film a more definitive fight between good and evil instead of trying to be nuanced about the corruption of man.